voteagora/agora-next/README.md

 You can also explore the queries here: `https://github.com/voteagora/queries`

-#### Database strcuture
+#### Database structure

-This applicaiton uses a Postgres database with the following schemas:
+This application uses a Postgres database with the following schemas:

 - **center**: Admin-only access
 - **config**: Shared configuration data